ishank1212/Eshkon-NextJS-Assignment/README.md

 A user can navigate a large number of blog posts using pagination, A user can filter by a topic that he is interested in, A user should be able to read a blog post

+## Application Architecture
+- core // contains everything related to fetching the data from our CMS and is shared across the entire application
+- shared // contains common components, helper functions
+- public // static folder where we can store assets to be directly compiled by Next, this is mainly used to inject the robot.txt file
+- assets // contain website specific assets such as images
+- interfaces// contain different models
+- pages // contains the pages

 ## Table of Content